 Whole Hotel Options for the Future

-Other countries slated to open up before the end of the year include a few that aren’t too far down the map, such as Colombia.
+Other countries are opening up now that aren’t too far down the map, such as Colombia.
 You can find a long list of boutique hotels there that are ideal to rent out for a group, especially in Cartagena and the Coffee district.

 We haven’t made it to Cala Mia Resort in Panama yet to include it in our reviews, but hopefully when cases start subsiding and we can all travel freely again one of our correspondents will be able to make it.
 This island resort looks gorgeous and you can rent the resort for your group for approximately $300 per person per day, including meals and transportation to and from Boca Chica.
 Details here.